 Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Level of Difficulty: 1 Easy

 82. Amit purchased two assets during the current year.
 Amit placed in service computer equipment (5-year property) on April 16th with a basis of \$5,000 and furniture (7-year property) on September 9th with a basis of \$20,000.
 Calculate the maximum depreciation expense (ignoring \$179 and bonus depreciation):